H.R. 4077: GUARD Veterans’ Health Care Act

 Federal taxpayers

-Hospitals, clinics, and VA providers could see more reliable reimbursement because plans cannot deny payment based on extra documentation demands, utilization management, or other administrative requirements beyond what the bill allows.
+VA facilities could see more reliable reimbursement, because plans could not deny payment based on extra documentation demands, utilization management, or other administrative rules the bill does not allow.

 Who is affected by H.R.
 4077?